Simponi (golimumab) is a biologic medicine that helps treat the pain and swelling of arthritis.

 - Heart – Patients should inform their doctor if they have congestive heart failure as Simponi may make it worse.

 - Blood Counts – Simponi can cause a drop in the numbers of white blood cells (which are needed to fight infection) or red blood cells (which carry oxygen).
 This is very rare and it is unusual for this to be a serious problem.
 Patients should get occasional blood tests so their doctor can monitor their liver and blood counts.

-- Malignancy – Simponi has been associated with a small increased risk of developing cancer (<1%)
+- Malignancy – When used for long periods of time, Simponi may be associated with a small increased risk of cancer, however, the data is not entirely clear.

 How to minimize the side-effects of Simponi:

 - Patients should take Simponi as prescribed by their doctor.

 - Stay on top of regular blood tests

 Simponi should not be taken with other biologic medications or JAK inhibitors.